a607ernie/sccl/README.md

 **************************** **Updates** ****************************
 * 12/11/2021: We updated our code.
 Now you can run SCCL with virtual augmentations only.
 * 05/28/2021: We released our initial code for SCCL, which requires explicit data augmentations.
+* 12/15/2022: `a607ernie` add result file 、AugData file and modify the `readme` file

 ## Getting Started